 Now confirm the items and dates you’ll need them, and you’re all set.
 It's as simple as that!

-How do I pick up my gear once in Iceland?
+Where do I pick up my camping gear in Iceland?

 Iceland Camping Equipment is conveniently located on the main drag in Reykjavik.
 There’s a parking lot across the street, and they’re open from 9 a.m. to 5 p.m. from May 1st – October 1st, and by appointment during the rest of the year.
 Stop in and they will have all your gear ready for you to go.